 Instructions

-• In a large pot or dutch oven (5.5 qt), over medium-high heat, add chopped bacon and sauté until browned (5-7 mins).
-Remove bacon to a paper-towel lined plate and spoon out excess oil, leaving about 1 Tbsp oil in the pot.
+• Brown Bacon – In a large pot or Dutch oven (5.5 qt), over medium-high heat, add chopped bacon and sauté until browned (5-7 mins).
+Remove bacon to a paper-towel-lined plate and spoon out excess oil, leaving about 1 Tbsp oil in the pot.

-• Add Italian sausage, breaking it up with your spatula and sauté until cooked through (5 min).
-Remove to paper towel lined plate.
+• Brown Italian sausage, breaking it up with your spatula, and sauté until cooked through and browned (5 min).
+Remove to a paper-towel-lined plate.

-• Finely dice onion and add to the pot.
-Saute 5 min or until soft and golden then add minced garlic and saute 1 min.
+• Add onion to the pot and saute 5 min, stirring occasionally, or until soft and golden, then add minced garlic and saute 1 min.

-• Add 6 cups broth and 4 cups water, and bring to boil.
+• Add broth and water, and bring to a boil.
 Add sliced potatoes and cook 13-14 min or until easily pierced with a fork.

-• When potatoes nearly done, add chopped kale and cooked sausage and bring everything to a light boil.
+• Add chopped kale and cooked sausage, and bring everything to a light boil.

-• Stir in 1 cup cream and bring to boil.
-Season to taste with salt and black pepper then remove from heat.
-Garnish with bacon and grated parmesan.
+• Stir in cream and bring to a boil.
+Season to taste with salt and black pepper, then remove from heat.
+Ladle into bowls and serve garnished with bacon and grated parmesan.

 Nutrition Per Serving